LekhanJ/load-balancer/README.md

 ## How It Works

-1. The load balancer reads the backend server configuration and assigns each server a randomized weight (used by the weighted strategy).
+1. The load balancer reads `config.json` and constructs the selected `Algorithm`.
-2. It starts a goroutine per server that periodically checks whether that backend is healthy.
+2. Each configured server URL becomes a `Server`, assigned a random unique weight (1 to the number of servers) and marked healthy by default.
+3. A goroutine is started per server, periodically sending an HTTP HEAD request and marking the server unhealthy if it fails or doesn't return `200`.
-3. For every incoming request, the active `Algorithm` selects the next healthy server.
+4. For every incoming request, the client's routing key is resolved (`X-Forwarded-For` → `X-Real-IP` → `RemoteAddr`), and the active `Algorithm` selects the next healthy server using that key (Round Robin and Least Connections ignore it; IP Hash uses it).
-4. The request is forwarded through a pooled `httputil.ReverseProxy` for that server, with active-connection counts incremented/decremented around the call.
+5. The request is forwarded through a pooled `httputil.ReverseProxy` for that server, with the server's active-connection count incremented before the call and decremented after, via `defer`.
-5. If no healthy servers are available, it returns `503 Service Unavailable`.
+6. If no healthy servers are available, the load balancer returns `503 Service Unavailable`.

 ## Learning Goals

-This project is intended to understand:
+This project was built to understand:

-* HTTP request forwarding
+* HTTP request forwarding and reverse proxies
-* Reverse proxies
-* Load-balancing strategies (round-robin, weighted round-robin, least connections, IP hash)
+* Load-balancing strategies — round robin, weighted round robin, least connections, IP hash — and the tradeoffs between them
+* Interface-based design for swapping algorithms without touching the proxying/health-check code
-* Health checks
+* Health checks running as independent goroutines
-* Goroutines and concurrency
-* Mutexes and shared state
+* Goroutines, concurrency, and protecting shared state with mutexes
-* Basic Go networking
+* Basic Go networking (`net/http`, `net/http/httputil`)

+## Known Limitations

+This is a learning project, not a production load balancer.
+Some deliberate simplifications:

+* Weighted Round Robin's weights are randomly assigned at startup, not based on real server capacity or load
+* IP Hash uses plain modulo hashing — adding or removing a server reshuffles a large portion of client-to-server mappings, unlike consistent hashing
+* `X-Forwarded-For` / `X-Real-IP` headers are trusted unconditionally; there's no allowlist of trusted upstream proxies, so a client could spoof its own routing key
+* No automated test suite
+* No TLS/HTTPS, graceful shutdown, or metrics/observability endpoints

 ## License